-When it boils down to GDPR readiness there is clearly a GDPR compliance disconnect: a gap between the degree in which executives think they are GDPR compliant (and will be by May 2018) and the actual degree in which they are (and are preparing).
+When it boils down to the GDPR there is clearly a GDPR compliance disconnect: a gap between the degree in which executives think they are GDPR compliant (and will be by May 2018) and the actual degree in which they are (and are preparing).

-This GDPR compliance disconnect exists on all (strategic) levels: from the crucial stage of awareness of employees and a good understanding of GDPR personal data and identifiers stipulations to the inventorizing of personal data, gap analysis, drafting of a plan and executing it in a staged and prioritized way, always with the need to consider risk from the perspective of the data subject when prioritizing.
+This GDPR compliance disconnect exists on all (strategic) levels: from the crucial stage of GDPR awareness of employees and a good understanding of GDPR personal data and identifiers stipulations to the inventorizing of personal data, gap analysis, drafting of a plan and executing it in a staged and prioritized way, always with the need to consider risk from the perspective of the data subject when prioritizing.

-It’s true that GDPR compliance in reality is never completely possible as explained in our article on GDPR compliance as a strategic business matter.
+It’s true that GDPR compliance in reality is never completely possible as explained in our article on GDPR as a strategic business matter.
 There will always be lose ends and there is no such thing as a riskless environment in security, data protection and so forth.

-However, what the regulator wants to see is that you’ve taken the necessary steps to get as close to being compliant and, at the very least, have a plan and clear strategy to do so and to avoid personal data breaches (see Article 4 of Chapter 1 of the GDPR for definitions of personal data, personal data breaches amd more) with several steps already taken in that properly prioritized way.
+However, what the regulator wants to see is that you’ve taken the necessary steps to get as close to being compliant and, at the very least, have a plan and clear strategy to do so and to avoid personal data breaches (see Article 4 of Chapter 1 of the GDPR text for definitions of personal data, personal data breaches and more) with several steps already taken in that properly prioritized way.

 Data governance strategies lack in companies who believe they will be GDPR compliant